About Far View Farm

 Meat Birds: In summer and fall we keep a small flock of meat birds.
 We raise them for ourselves and regular customers.
 In order to keep their condition neat, clean and manageable we raise only a dozen or so at a time throughout the warmer months.
 They grow to yield 6 to 9 pound finished product in our freezer.

 Horses: One of our hobbies has been horse back riding.
 In years past we competed in ECTRA distance riding events.
 In fact, that is how we met as a couple.
-Many years ago now, Dennis was volunteering at an event I was hosting at the farm.
-Having less time for that now, we plan leisurely rides on the beautiful woods trails around our town.
+Many years ago now, Dennis volunteered at an event I was hosting at the farm and we started dating.
+Having less time for competing, we now plan leisurely rides on the beautiful woods trails around our town.

-Maremma dogs: We have two sheep guardian dogs on our farm.
-We recently lost one to age and illness.
-His name was Jake and he was one of our rescues.
+Maremma dogs: We have always had guardian dogs on our farm and to keep predators away.
+We are always sad to lose them to age and illness.
+Jake was one of our rescues.
 He had a rough early life but loved it here.
 He is very much missed.
-One of the two remaining, Mia, is also a rescue dog.
-Mia patrols the perimeter while hunting for small critters.
-Izzy is the calming influence in the group, content to relax and await the arrival of loving attention from her owners.
+Mia, also a rescue dog patrols the perimeter fences while hunting for small critters.
+Izzy, the calming influence in the group, content to relax and await the arrival of loving attention from her owners, has sadly passed on too.
+Our newest guardian Polly hails courtesy of Rutland County Humane and she is taking to her job of watching over the flock.
+And so, it continues, from one dog to another, watching over the flock and keeping harmony on the farm.
+We love these dogs!